How to Send Files Securely

 MASV is compliant under SOC 2 Type II, GDPR, PIPEDA, TPN (Gold Shield), and other data protection regulations.

-Why is it Important to Use a Secure File Transfer Service?
+Why is it Important to Use a Secure File Sharing Platform?

-In an environment of constantly escalating IT security threats, a secure file transfer service is imperative to keep data safe, especially in a bring-your-own-device (BYOD) environment.
+In an environment of constantly escalating IT security threats, a secure file sharing solution is imperative to keep data safe, especially in a bring-your-own-device (BYOD) environment.

 Additionally, the rise of shadow IT infrastructure within companies means employees often try to use consumer-grade software when working with sensitive data.